Bridge Cultural Gaps With a Bachelor of Arts in Spanish

 - CWV-101, Christian Worldview: 4

 Graduates of Grand Canyon University will be able to use various analytic and problem-solving skills to examine, evaluate, and/or challenge ideas and arguments.
 Students are required to take 3 credits of college mathematics or higher.

-Graduates of Grand Canyon University will be able to demonstrate awareness and appreciation of and empathy for differences in arts and culture, values, experiences, historical perspectives, and other aspects of life (psychology, sociology, government, Christian studies, Bible, geography, anthropology, economics, political science, child and family studies, law, ethics, crosscultural studies, history, art, music, dance, theater, applied arts, literature, health, etc.).
+Graduates of Grand Canyon University will be able to demonstrate awareness and appreciation of and empathy for differences in arts and culture, values, experiences, historical perspectives, and other aspects of life (psychology, sociology, government, Christian studies, Bible, geography, anthropology, economics, political science, child and family studies, law, ethics, cross-cultural studies, history, art, music, dance, theater, applied arts, literature, health, etc.).
 If the predefined course is a part of the major, students need to take an additional course.

-* Please note that this list may contain programs that are not presently offered as program availability may vary depending on class size, enrollment and other contributing factors.
-If you are interested in a program listed herein please first contact your University Counselor for the most current information regarding availability of the program.
+* Please note that this list may contain programs and courses not presently offered, as availability may vary depending on class size, enrollment and other contributing factors.
+If you are interested in a program or course listed herein please first contact your University Counselor for the most current information regarding availability.

 * Please refer to the Academic Catalog for more information.
-Program subject to change.
+Programs or courses subject to change.